vapoursynth/vapoursynth/doc/api/vapoursynth4.h.rst

       Requests a frame from a node and returns immediately.

       Only use inside a filter's "getframe" function.

+      *n* is clamped to the clip's frame range, so a filter may request the neighbours of the first and last frame without checking the bounds itself. getFrameFilter_\ () clamps the same way.

       A filter usually calls this function when its activation reason is arInitial.
 The requested frame can then be retrieved using